ls1intum/Artemis/docs/dev/playwright.rst

   Artemis Deployment on Bamboo Build Agent for Playwright

-In total there are four Docker containers started in the Bamboo build agent:
+In total there are three Docker containers started in the Bamboo build agent:

 1. MySQL